Deconstructing the Debt Snowball

 deconstructing the debt snowball

-How this pay-down-debt method works and how to use it
+How these pay-down-debt method works and how to use them.

 U.S. Household Debt is Rising